Biology grade -9 (New Course)

 2.Mutation is base of evolution.

-3.The new characters is seen suddenly in organism and the characters is functional.
+seen suddenly in organism and the characters is functional.

 4) Mutations is inherited to the another generation.
-Criticism of mutation theory

 a) The theory of mutation does not give any direction of theory of evolution.